ApryseSDK/pdftron-react-native/README.md

 ```

 ##### annotationMenuItems
-array of string, optional, default to containing all the items
+array of strings, optional, default contains all the items

-Defines menu items that can show when an annotation is selected.
+Defines the menu items that can show when an annotation is selected.
 Strings should be [Config.AnnotationMenu](./src/Config/Config.js) constants.

 ```js
 <DocumentView